sollecitom/software-product-development-blog/content/posts/2023/2023-11-03-burnout-controversial-take.md

 ---
-title: "Burnout: a controversial take"
+title: "At the heart of the burnout epidemic"
-categories: [ "productivity" ]
+categories: [ "psychology" ]
 tags: [ "morale", "management", "productivity", "burnout", "people" ]
 date: 2023-11-03T05:00:00
 draft: true